Darnell's Case

 The Five Knights' case (1627) 3 How St Tr 1 (also Darnel's or Darnell's case) (K.B.
-1627), is a case in English law, and now United Kingdom constitutional law, fought by five knights (among them Thomas Darnell) in 1627 against forced loans placed on them by King Charles I in a common law court.
+1627), is an English habeas corpus case of major significance in the history of English and later United Kingdom constitutional law.

+The case was brought in 1627 by five knights who were being held in detention by King Charles I. Charles had imposed forced loans, and when the knights argued that such loans were illegal and refused to pay, they were imprisoned without trial.
+The prisoners sought habeas corpus and an order from a common law court that the king should specify what law they were alleged to have broken.
+The king refused, simply stating that they were being held per special mandatum domino regis (by special command of the lord the king).
+The court declined to release the prisoners, holding that under the common law the king was not required to be more specific.

+Parliament rapidly passed legislation to overturn the result, in the Petition of Right 1628, marking the first of a series of legislative changes and court cases that ultimately led to the modern constitutional understanding of habeas corpus as a protected guarantee of fundamental liberty, in the Habeas Corpus Act 1679.

 Background

 In 1626, Charles I had recalled Parliament to approve taxes for the Anglo-Spanish War (1625–1630).
 While supportive of the conflict, Parliament first demanded an investigation into the conduct of the army commander, the Duke of Buckingham, notorious for inefficiency and extravagance.
 Charles refused to allow this and instead adopted a policy of "forced loans"; those who refused to pay would be imprisoned without trial, and if they continued to resist, sent before the Privy Council.

 The Chief Justice Sir Randolph Crewe ruled this policy was illegal and the judiciary complied only after he was dismissed.
 There were over 76 men who refused to pay the tax as they claimed that it was unauthorized by Parliament.
 Among them were Sir Thomas Darnell, Sir John Corbet, Sir Walter Erle, Sir John Heveningham and Sir Edmund Hampden, who submitted a joint petition for habeas corpus.
 Approved on 3 November 1627, the court ordered the five be brought before them in order to clarify what law they had broken; it became known as Darnell's Case, although Darnell himself withdrew.